 Results 1–10 of 41 for "Psychology Topic"X related to "Senior Director's Column: Pole Sitting..."
-Refine Your Search Refine Your Search TopicTherapy (11)Stress (6)Emotional health (5)Human rights (4)Teens (4) 48 more... [+] Trauma (4)Aging (3)Alzheimer's (3)Children (3)Disability (3)Law & psychology (3)Sexuality (3)Women & men (3)Education (2)Ethics (2)Military (2)Parenting (2)Personality (2)Post-traumatic Stress Disorder (2)Safety & design (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Violence (2)Abortion (1)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Environment (1)Hate crimes (1)Health disparities (1)HIV & AIDS (1)Hypnosis (1)Immigration (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Money (1)Natural disasters (1)Obesity (1)Race (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 41 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicTherapy (10)Stress (5)Emotional health (4)Human rights (4)Children (3) 41 more... [+] Disability (3)Ethics (3)Teens (3)Trauma (3)Aging (2)Alzheimer's (2)Parenting (2)Personality (2)Socioeconomic status (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Education (1)Hate crimes (1)Health disparities (1)Intelligence (1)Law & psychology (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Sleep (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 41 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
 Psychology Topic 2.Human RightsHuman rights are rights to which all human beings are inherently entitled.
-APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)3.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)3.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 4.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
+The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 5.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
 Psychology Topic 6.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 7.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic 8.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 9.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
 Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 10.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
 Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 41 for "Psychology Topic"X related to "Senior Director's Column: Pole Sitting..."